MRIresearch/PANpipelines/README.md

 pip install panpipelines
 ```
 ## Deployment
 For an example of using the package to process MRI data please refer to the `./deployment` folder.
-All the necessary parameters for running the pipelines are described in a **config** file which is passed as a parameter to the main module `pan_processing.py`
+All the necessary parameters for running the pipelines are described in a **config** file in the `./config` subdirectory which is passed as a parameter to the main module `pan_processing.py`.
+In the example provided this file is name `panpipeconfig_slurm.config`.